 Founders bring vision, authority and trust necessary to change things when they are necessary.
 In this video, I explain why the best chief product officers are founders and if a founder cannot do that job, the startup should simply close the door.

 In the digital space, the effervescence is huge – many people start digital startups.
 But within years, they are gone as they cannot renew their domain and hosting after one year.
 They had modeled the whole thing wrongly, thinking that starting a website and running some adverts would bring so much glory.
 It does not happen that way.
 In a nation where there is limited disposable income, it is a battle to get revenue!
 You have to make a real case to have a chance.

 So, at the end, it comes down to Great Products and how you Execute them as you pursue that noble cause of margins.
-If you manage them well, you would have Sustained Growth.----Hire me to speak in your event, program or company
+If you manage them well, you would have Sustained Growth.

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).